-In 1915 the Daughters of the American Revolution started a library which was housed in the Frances Building.
+In 1915, Hannah Hull Chapter of the Daughters of the American Revolution started a library which was housed in the Frances Building.
 The D.A.R. members were volunteer librarians for about three years.
 About this same time Mayor Ben White contacted the Carnegie Foundation about obtaining a grant to build a city library.
 The city was advised they would need a lot to build on and to vote a tax that would furnish a yearly income of one-tenth of the amount of the grant needed.
 In April, 1918 the tax was approved and the first library board appointed.
 A lot at the corner of East Wood and Linn Street was chosen to be the site of the Brookfield Carnegie Library Building.
 Unfortunately, before the new building was completed the Francis Building where the DAR library was, was destroyed by fire on February 1, 1919.
 All of the books were lost except those out in circulation.
 Brookfield Carnegie Library opened in June 1919.

 Miss Mae Snow was appointed to be the first official librarian of the Brookfield Carnegie Library, a position she held for almost 40 years, resigning in January of 1958.
 Those succeeding Miss Snow as director were Mrs. Amanda Barton (1958-1960), Altha Washburn (1960-1976), Helen Burns (1976-1988), Neoma Techau (1988-1993), Pam Hunter (1993-1998), Leigh Ann Smith (1998-1999), and Gina Smith (1999-Present).